nununo/pyVela2017/README.md

 ### The `inputs.hid` package

 This input operates at two levels:
-* Tracks the confiured USB HID events asynchronously.
+* Tracks the configured USB HID events asynchronously.
 * Generates a constant stream of readings based on those events.

 At instantiation time: